Lighty is a PostgreSQL database monitoring and performance monitoring software.

 |Filtered||Indicates whether the column can be used to filter results (see Filter Values)|

 Indicates the type of value returned.
-The type can be redefined by a list; depending on the type, the column will display default links to another window.
+The type can be redefined through a list; depending on the type, the column will display default links to another windows.

 Example: For the SID (Session ID) type, clicking on the value opens the Session statistics window